Paradoxxs/Cybersecurity/Restricted environments.md

 	*The most secure options of the three*

 Solaris Zones and Containers
 	It extends the chroot and jail concept, Solaris zone establishes boundaries and the containers are the pseudo-isolated process.
 This allows for one physical solaris OS to host other version of itself, or another solaris version.
-This implementation of containers is the same as fully virtualization such as VMware or docker.
+This implementation of containers is the same as fully virtualization such as VMware or [[docker]].

 GRsecurity and PaX